 Your child will also need to be confirmed as eligible for adoption by both the sending and receiving country.
 You’ll essentially need to repeat the process you completed to verify your own adoption eligibility.
 This time, the goal is to verify your child’s eligibility for adoption and then immigration.
 Here’s how that’s done:

 There will usually be an exit interview with members of your child’s country’s adoption department prior to finalization of the adoption.
-They’ll check to ensure that you’ve met all the adoption requirements, and then grant the visa needed for you and your child to return to Florida.
-If:
+They’ll check to ensure that you’ve met all the international adoption requirements, and then grant the visa needed for you and your child to return to Florida.

 Once you’ve finalized the adoption or completed a re-adoption within the U.S, you’ll be able to apply for your child’s amended birth certificate and U.S. Social Security card.